reedchen19/cyclegan_verasonics/README.md

      - **Stage 2**: A network for the second stage only,
      - **Combined**: A two-stage network connecting the output of stage 1 to the input of stage 2.

-- > **Note**: Later MATLAB versions support a wider range of TensorFlow layers with `importTensorFlowNetwork` and `importTensorFlowLayers`, which may simplify some of these steps.
+> **Note**: Later MATLAB versions support a wider range of TensorFlow layers with `importTensorFlowNetwork` and `importTensorFlowLayers`, which may simplify some of these steps.
 However, the Verasonics Vantage system in this study supported only MATLAB R2019a.

 ---

 ### Integrating the Model into Verasonics Acquisition Sequences

-1. **Creation of a Verasonics External Process object**:
-   - This object reads **plane-wave intensity data** from the `ImageBuffer`.
+1. A **Verasonics External Process object** was created that reads **plane-wave intensity data** from the `ImageBuffer`.

-2. **Processing Workflow**:
-   - The External Process object calls a MATLAB function that:
+2. The External Process object calls a MATLAB function that:
     - Loads the DAGNetwork as a persistent variable,
-     - Resizes intensity data to **512x512**,
-     - Passes the data through the DAGNetwork.
+    - Resizes the intensity data to **512x512** and passes the data through the DAGNetwork.
     - The enhanced output image is then displayed on a persistent MATLAB figure, allowing for real-time image enhancement on the Verasonics system.

 ---